evanberkowitz/littlewood/README.md

 <img src="images/r3-d1to12.png" alt="A colorful, three-fold symmetric seemingly-fractal structure." />

+Recently, the roots of Littlewood polynomials were featured on [Curiosa Mathematica][curiosa-mathematica], which inspired me to write a nice python package that facilitates the creation of pictures of these structures.

 # Python package

 Previously I had made figures of this kind in `Mathematica`, but it was struggling to produce very large images.
 This `python` module provides almost the same functionality.